 Do you have gum disease?
 Did you know that gum disease is one of the most common dental problems next to cavities and tooth decay?

-If you believe you have gum disease or have been told that you do, it is vital that you get the Oregon City dental care you need right away.
-Gum disease that is left untreated will continue to progress and cause problems with your teeth and jawbone.
+If you believe you have gum disease or you’ve been told you do, it is vital that you get the Oregon City gum disease treatment you need.
+Gum disease left untreated will continue to progress and cause problems.
+These problems can affect your teeth and jawbone.
 Severe gum disease is even linked to other systemic problems in your body, such as diabetes and heart disease.

-Gum disease is prevalent throughout the United States, but many people do not even know a problem exists until they are diagnosed with the disease.
-If you do have gum disease, you may notice that your gums bleed, are irritated, and swell up.
+Gum disease is prevalent throughout the United States.
+Many people do not even know a problem exists until they are diagnosed with the disease.
+If you have gum disease, you may notice that your gums bleed, are irritated, and swell up.

 How Does Gum Disease Form?